On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Discussion

 A second limitation relates to terminology.
 We found that many different terms were used for similar concepts, e.g. \textit{explanation usefulness} and \textit{explanation helpfulness} or \textit{trust} and \textit{reliance}.
 However, to summarize, we have grouped them under one umbrella term.
-Possibly, this has resulted in information loss, since the concepts may be similar, but differ in some details.
+This may have resulted in information loss, as the concepts are similar but differ in some details.
 Furthermore, there is some overlap in the content of the identified concepts.
 For example, the perceived \textit{effectiveness} of a system is likely to depend on its perceived \textit{efficiency}.
 However, information regarding the (causal) relationship between these concepts is not provided by the data and therefore not addressed in our review.
 The limitation of concept overlap also applies to the design goals.
-For instance, the realization of the objective of \textit{human-AI-collaboration} may also be associated with \textit{system and user task performance}.
+For instance, the realization of the goal of \textit{human-AI-collaboration} may also be associated with \textit{system and user task performance}.
 This is because systems that facilitate effective collaboration between humans and AI could also result in enhanced system and user task performance.
 Despite the overlaps, we maintain that our concepts differ in certain key aspects, which justifies their distinction.

 Furthermore, it should be noted that design goals were assigned to a user group if they appeared in the paper with this user group as the target audience.
 Consequently, some design goals appeared in both user groups.
 So, even design goals that are primarily associated with one user group might also be relevant for another user group.
 Therefore, the categorization should be regarded as an orientation and be adapted to the specific use case.